 We are committed to being as accessible as possible and inclusive of all individuals irrespective of gender, sexual orientation, marital status, family status, religion, age, disability, race, membership of the Traveller community or socio-economic status.

 To see a version of our EDI plan please click here.
 In the sections below, you can find out about our ticketing policy, venue access and accessibility services for those with additional access requirements.
-Please note accessibility measures for Galway International Arts Festival 2025 will be announced when the programme is announced in Spring 2025.
 Should you have any questions, or if you have any specific requests, please email info@giaf.ie.

 We have compiled a list of our Festival venues with detailed information on accessible entrance, seats, toilets and nearby accessible parking spots.
 You can access it here.
 You can find access information under each venue on the website.
 When on an event page, the venue listed is clickable and will take you to a separate page with further information.